Barbara Watters, A Missouri Woman, Allegedly Kept Her Husband’s Dead Body In A Freezer, No Foul Play Suspected

 Police in Joplin, Missouri have ruled out foul play after the body of a man was found in a woman’s freezer, The Joplin Globe reports.
 The man’s widow, Barbara Watters, has been charged with abandonment of a corpse, which is a felony in The Show-Me State.

-As The Associated Press reported earlier, back on November 5, police in the southwestern Missouri city of about 50,000 were investigating a fire when a concerned citizen gave them a tip that a man’s body was being kept in a freezer.
+As The Associated Press reported on November 5, police in the southwestern Missouri city of about 50,000 were investigating a fire when a concerned citizen gave them a tip that a man’s body was being kept in a freezer.
 The man, Paul Barton, hadn’t been heard from since December 2018.
 His wife, 67-year-old Barbara, was believed to be suffering from unspecified mental disorders and was also believed to carry firearms.

-The witness told police that Barbara Watters had threatened to kill the witness if they told police.
-The witness also said that Watters had threatened to kill any police, firefighters, or anyone else who tried to enter her home.
+The witness told police that Barbara had threatened to kill them if they told authorities.
+The witness also said that she had threatened to kill any police, firefighters, or anyone else who tried to enter her home.

-Police were later able to execute a search warrant at the home where the witness had said that the body would be, and indeed, they found a body in the freezer — that of Paul Barton.
-Later, with the help of U.S. Marshals, police were able to take Barbara into custody without incident.
+Police were later able to execute a search warrant at the home where the witness said the body would be, and they did find a body in the freezer, which was later identified to be Paul.
+With the help of U.S. Marshals, police were able to take Barbara into custody without incident.

 “She was standing in the yard there,” police Capt.
 Nick Jimenez said.

-At the time, an autopsy was scheduled.
-Now, Joplin police are reporting that foul play is not suspected in this case.
-However, as of this writing, it remains unclear how Paul Barton died.
-Watters is believed to have kept him in the freezer since his death on December 30, 2018.
+At the time of The Associated Press report, an autopsy was scheduled.
+Now, Joplin police are reporting that foul play is not suspected in Paul’s death.
+As of this writing, however, it remains unclear how he died.
+Barbara is believed to have kept him in the freezer since his death on December 30, 2018.

-Though not charged directly in Barton’s death, Watters is facing criminal charges related to allegedly keeping his body in the freezer.
-She’s been charged with abandonment of a corpse, which is a felony in Missouri, punishable by up to four years in prison.
+Though not charged directly in her husband’s death, Barbara is facing criminal charges related to allegedly keeping his body in the freezer.
+She’s been charged with abandonment of a corpse, which is punishable by up to four years in prison.

-Though they took place on opposite sides of the state, Watters’ case bears remarkable similarities to that of a case out of St. Louis in which a body was alleged to have been kept in a freezer, this time for decades.
+Though they took place on opposite sides of the state, Barbara’s case bears remarkable similarities to that of a case out of St. Louis in which a body was alleged to have been kept in a freezer, this time for decades.

 As reported at the time by The Inquisitr, back in July a man was cleaning out his deceased mother’s freezer when he found the mummified, frozen remains of a baby, likely a sibling or half-sibling who had died decades ago.
-The man said that, everywhere he’d ever lived, his mother had kept a box in the back of the freezer, but he never thought to look in it until after his mother died.
+The man said that, everywhere he’d ever lived, his mother had kept a box in the back of the freezer, but he never thought to look in it until after she died.

 Delivered To Your INBOX